odtu/EE463/Hardware-Project/README.md

 - Implementation: Build a prototype as fast as possible, and keep iterating.

-- AC/DC Hardware Demo Day: You are expected to build an AC/DC converter prototype whose output is a DC waveform with ripple as minimum as possible.
-For the ones who choose the thyristor switches, they can keep the thyristor fully on with extra sources and they can evaluate their thyristors as diode in this step.

 - Final Demo Day: In the demo day, you are expected to present your working prototypes.
 You are required to start the DC motor from standstill to rated speed under no load (but still you have the inertia, and the friction) and run for 2 minutes.
 You are allowed to soft start your drive (i.e for charging capacitors etc) with a variac, but variac should not be used to control the voltage while the motor is running.

 ### Grading